dartmouth/containers-for-hpc/containers_for_hpc.md

 ## Containers, why do they exist (efficiency)

-- The earliest computers could only run one program at a time.
+- The earliest computers (50+ years ago) could only run one program at a time.
 - Multi-tasking operating systems run multiple programs simultaneously on one computer - with caveats related to unshareable resources and to security.
 This was a huge step forward for efficient use of hardware.
 - VMs (virtual machines) run multiple "virtual" computers on one physical computer.
 Each VM has its own emulated hardware and its own operating system.
 VMs address the caveats for programs sharing a multi-tasking operating system, but have a lot of overhead which reduces efficiency.
 - Containers provide programs with (most of) the isolation of VMs and (most of) the efficiency of a multi-tasking operating system.